cs3110/textbook/src/chapters/modules/compilation_units.md

 and implementation files.
 There's no way to automatically "import" an already declared module type from a `.mli` file into the corresponding `.ml` file.

 Code duplication naturally makes us unhappy.
-Is there a way to eliminate it?
-Keep reading the next section to find out.
+Later, with functors, we'll see how to eliminate it.